-- 17.1 Transactions with connected persons / related parties are in the normal course of business, at contracted rates and at the terms determined in accordance with the market rates. - 17.2 Remuneration to the Management Company is determined in accordance with the provisions of the NBFC Regulations and the Trust Deed. - 17.3 Remuneration payable to the Trustee is determined in accordance with the provisions of the Trust Deed. - 17.4 Transactions and balances with related parties other than those disclosed elsewhere are as follows:
+- 17.1 Transactions with connected persons are in the normal course of business, at contracted rates and terms determined in accordance with the market rates. - 17.2 Remuneration of the Management Company is determined in accordance with the provisions of the NBFC Regulations and the Trust Deed. - 17.3 Remuneration of the Trustee is determined in accordance with the provisions of the Trust Deed. - 17.4 Transactions and balances with related parties other than those disclosed elsewhere are as follows: